Voyage of the Brooklyn Saints: Maritime migration

-Recruiting seaborn settlers
+Recruiting seaborne settlers

 In November 1845, Parley P. Pratt, a member of the church's Council of the Twelve, wrote Samuel Brannan, saying "Our apostles, assembled in meeting, have debated the best method of getting all our people into the far west with the least possible hardship.
 We have read Hasting's account of California and Fremont's Journal of Explorations in the west, and we have concluded that the Great Basin in the top of the Rocky Mountains, where lies the Great Salt Lake, is the proper place for us."
 Samuel Brannan was authorized to charter a ship and organize the exodus of church members from New York City and the Atlantic coast.
 On the evening of November 8, 1845, Latter-day Saints from neighboring states attended a major conference to hear the Apostle Orson Pratt speak at American Hall in New York City.
 Pratt explained "the necessity of all removing to the west" by land or by sea, urging "a union of action for the benefit of the poor, that they might not be left behind."

 The LDS Church had been organizing immigrant voyages for European converts for many years, and had developed an international reputation for their expertise in doing so.
 Samuel Brannan was assigned to organize the first shipload of Latter-day Saint immigrants to "Zion" – the new "gathering place" for the Mormon population.
 In a voyage anticipated to take five or six months, families would sail from New York around Cape Horn to Upper California.
 Recounting their numerous persecutions, Samuel Brannan urged conference attendees to resolve to leave the U.S. Fifty people promptly subscribed on behalf of themselves and their families to take the voyage.
 However, getting affairs in order, selling businesses and homes, paying the charter fees, and being ready to start life over in a short time was a task not all could accomplish.
 Sixteen families who subscribed in advance did not sail with the Brooklyn when the time came, but forty-eight additional surnames were added to the final passenger list as word spread.
 About 60% of those who actually sailed had not subscribed by December 13, 1845.
 When the departure call came, 238 people boarded the ship – about 60 more than the legal passenger limit would allow.